jjenkins70/vagrant-vault-consul/README.md

 # Directories
 - v2 directory follows the inital learn path - and ends with having consol in dev mode as storage on your vault server. worth noting - though I've included a vagrant consul server, one is not needed here.
-- v3 directory starts with learn.hashicorp.com/vault/day-one/ops-deployment-guide
+- v3 directory starts with learn.hashicorp.com/vault/day-one/ops-deployment-guide and will setup 1 vault server (with consul agent) and 1 consul server.

 #Background
 These scripts were put together while I was reviewing https://learn.hashicorp.com/vault/